-Explanation of how Rule: Don't Steal by Ron Kurtus - Character Rules in Business and in Life.
+Explanation of how Stealing is a Negative Character Trait by Ron Kurtus - Character Rules in Business and in Life.
 Key words: advantage, consequence, thief, robber, honest, moral, religion, sin, God, drugs, gambling, white-color crime, pressure, money, jail, prison, punishment, morality, School for Champions.
 Copyright © Restrictions

 by Ron Kurtus (revised 12 January 2010)

 Stealing is taking something that belongs to another person—usually something of value.
 The honest way of obtaining goods is to buy them with money that has been earned.